ninenines/ranch/guide/protocols.md

 ```

 If your protocol code requires specific socket options, you should
-set them while initializing your connection process and before
+set them while initializing your connection process, after
-starting `ranch:accept_ack/1`.
+calling `ranch:accept_ack/1`.
 You can use `Transport:setopts/2`
 for that purpose.

 Following is the complete protocol code for the example found